andreykobal/playfab-web3/README.md

 ## Structure

-The SDK is organized into two main components:
+The SDK is organized into three main components:

 - **Smart Contract Development Environment**: Utilizes Hardhat for compiling, deploying, and testing Ethereum smart contracts.
 - **Unity Project**: Integrates PlayFab SDK with Ethereum blockchain functionalities, enabling the management of blockchain-related data and interactions within a Unity game.